-We discourage bringing items such as, but not limited to, portable CD players, electronic toys, cell phones, IPads, IPods, laptops, etc. to school.
+We discourage bringing items such as, but not limited to, portable CD players, game-boys, cell phones, IPads, IPods, laptops etc. to school.
 They may not be taken into or used in the media center/classrooms without staff authorization.
 The District is not responsible for theft or loss of discouraged items.
 Cell phones are not to be SEEN or HEARD at the middle school or high school during instructional time.
 Use is limited to before and after school, breaks, passing time, and during lunch time.
 Violation of cell phone policy will result in confiscation and/or loss of privilege.
-Phones will be held in the office until the parent is able to pick up at the end of the day.
+Phones will be held in office until parent is able to pick up at the end of the day.